By Brennen Bearnes and Brian Boucheron

 - sudo apt-get install nodejs

-npm, which is the Node.js package manager.
-You can do this by typing:
+npm, the Node.js package manager.
+You can do this by installing the

 - sudo apt-get install npm

-This will allow you to easily install modules and packages to use with Node.js.
+This will allow you to install modules and packages to use with Node.js.

-First, you need to install the PPA in order to get access to its contents.
-Make sure you're in your home directory, and use
+First, we will install the PPA in order to get access to its packages.
+From your home directory, use

 curl to retrieve the installation script for your preferred version, making sure to replace